Skip to main content

 Before you roast your chicken, make sure the skin is dry and seasoned.
 Simply patting the chicken down with paper towels once you take it out of the packaging is enough.
 Once the chicken is dry, we suggest seasoning with a healthy portion of salt, combined with seasonings of your choice, to the skin and internal cavity.

 Allow the chicken to cure overnight, uncovered in your fridge.
-This will let the salt permeate the chicken better, making it juicer, and give you that deliciously crispy skin.
+This will let the salt permeate the chicken better, making it juicer, and giving you that deliciously crispy skin.
 When you’re ready to cook the chicken, oil it up with about a tablespoon of olive oil or melted butter.
 This will give your chicken an even crispier, golden-brown finish.

-Truss the Chicken
+Truss the chicken

-All those images we see of a chicken appearing to be hog-tied before it gets roasted aren’t just for visual effect.
-The chicken will cook more evenly and retain more juices once you secure the wings and legs close to the body with string.
-This also helps protect the smaller, more exposed legs and wings from overcooking while the larger breasts and thighs reach temp (165 degrees).
-Always cook your trusted chicken breast-up for crispy skin.
+All those images of a chicken appearing to be hog-tied before it gets roasted aren’t just for visual effect.
+Once you secure the wings and legs close to the body with string, the chicken will cook more evenly and retain more juices.

-Cook at the Right Temperature
+Cook at the right temperature

 Cooking times vary based on the weight of the chicken, but an hour to an hour and a half is average for a five to six-pound broiler chicken.
 After an hour or so, check the temperature with a meat thermometer in the thickest part of the breast.

-Let the Chicken Rest
+Let the chicken rest

 Just like a prime rib, you want to let the chicken rest for about 15 minutes before carving it up.
 Whenever you roast something, it continues to cook even after you take it out of the oven.
-This is called carry-over cooking, and temperatures can increase by five degrees or so.
+This is called carry-over cooking, and temperatures can increase by 5 degrees or so.
 That’s why you can take a chicken or large roast out of the oven 5 degrees shy of its target temperature.

-a whole roasted chicken in serving dish.
+A whole roasted chicken on a serving dish.

 Image used with permission by copyright holder